shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 space-time”.
 ```

 This is also known as "fundamental property dualism", which, in David Chalmers' definition, `"regards conscious mental properties as basic constituents of reality on a par with fundamental physical properties such as electromagnetic charge.
-They may interact in casual and lay-like ways with other fundamental properties such a those of physics, but ontologically  their existence is not dependent upon nor derivative from any other properties".`
+They may interact in casual and lay-like ways with other fundamental properties such as those of physics, but ontologically  their existence is not dependent upon nor derivative from any other properties".`

 According to this [medium article](https://medium.com/curious/are-we-conscious-automata-18ba889af20), this idea is also referred to as panpsychism, which "holds that mind or a mind-like aspect is a fundamental and ubiquitous feature of reality".
 It is also described as a theory that "the mind is a fundamental feature of the world which exists throughout the universe."